balena-io-experimental/balena-migrate/README.md

 **Default:** *BALENA\_CONFIG=

-If specified , the name of a file in *HOME\_DIR* that will be interpreted as config.json file and copied to the resin-boot partition in stage 2.
+If specified, the name of a file in *HOME\_DIR* that will be interpreted as config.json file and copied to the resin-boot partition in stage 2.

 The balena config.json file can be specified as a command line parameter using the *--balena-cfg* option as follows: